-A summer choral concert was held on Saturday, July 20, at 7:30 p.m. in Sydnor Performance Hall to highlight the work of students in the Lynchburg College Master of Arts in Music program.
+A summer choral concert was held on Saturday, July 20, at 7:30 p.m. in Sydnor Performance Hall to highlight the work of students in the University of Lynchburg Master of Arts in Music program.
 The concert is free and open to the public.

 Student conductors directed the LC Choral Union Practicum Choir with David Hill accompanying the concert.
 Four students were featured on the program:

 Jason Whitson, choir director at Volunteer High School in Church Hill, Tenn., conducted “Ave Maria” by Javier Busto and “The Last Words of David” by Randall Thompson.

 Dennis Gilbar, choral conductor, directed “The May Night (Die Mainacht)” by Johannes Brahms and “Kyrie eleison” from the Maria Theresa Mass by Joseph Haydn.
 Soloists will be Theresa Beem, soprano; Brooke Neblett, alto; Tevin War, tenor; Derrick Thompson, bass.

 Jeremy Craft, choir director at Jefferson Forest High School and Forest Middle School, conducted “How Lovely Are the Messengers” from the oratorio St. Paul, Opus 36 by Felix Mendelssohn and “Dawn” by American composter Eric William Barnum.